 The accompanying condensed interim financial statements are unaudited.
 These unaudited financial statements have been prepared in accordance with the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") for interim financial information.
-Accordingly, they do not include all the information and notes required by accounting principles generally accepted in the United States of America ("U.S. GAAP") for complete financial statements.
-These unaudited condensed interim financial statements should be read in conjunction with the audited financial statements and accompanying notes as found in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC.
+Accordingly, they do not include all the information and notes required by accounting principles generally accepted in the United States of America

+("U.S. GAAP") for complete financial statements.
+These unaudited condensed interim financial statements should be read in conjunction with the audited financial statements and accompanying notes as found in the Company's Annual Report on Form 10-K/A for the year ended December 31, 2023 filed with the SEC.
 In the opinion of management, the unaudited condensed interim financial statements reflect all the adjustments (consisting of normal recurring adjustments) necessary to state fairly the Company's financial position, results of operations and cash flows for the interim periods presented.
 The interim results of operations are not necessarily indicative of the results that may occur for the full fiscal year.
-The December 31, 2022 balance sheet included herein was derived from the audited financial statements.
-Any reference in these notes to applicable guidance is meant to refer to U.S. GAAP for complete financial statements.
-Any reference ("ASU") of the Financial Accounting Standards Board ("FASB").
+The December 31, 2023 balance sheet included herein was derived from the audited financial statements, but does not include all disclosures, including notes, required by U.S. GAAP for complete financial statements.
+Any reference in these notes to applicable guidance is meant to refer to U.S. GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").